Exploring 11 Types of Drones: Features and Functions

 Ready-to-fly (RTF) Drone

-Almost every major drone manufacturer has an RTF model that’s ready to fly straight out of the box.
+Almost every major drone manufacturer has an RTF model ready to fly straight out of the box.

 ARF drones (Almost-Ready-To-Fly)